 Is it possible to treat age-related ED?

 Yes, it is certainly possible to treat age-related ED.
 Drugs like Viagra, Cialis, and Levitra have proven that it works in the elderly.
 In fact, the lowest dosage strengths would be sufficient in promoting a hard erection.
-These medical options may be considered by the consult with the healthcare provider to know which drug and dosage would be suitable, and also the instructions for using it.
+These options may be considered by the consult with the healthcare provider to know which drug and dosage would be suitable, and also the instructions for using it.

 Also, the doctor would check for other health conditions and if any other drugs would interact adversely with the treatment.
 If elderly men experience ED, there is no need to give up on sex entirely.
-Consult with the healthcare provider for options to manage ED and experience good sexual health even in old age.
+Consult with the healthcare provider for options to manage Erectile Dysfunction and experience good sexual health even in old age.